COVID puts a damper on Christmas Eve again around the world

 She said she and her family were exhausted by the pandemic and determined to go ahead with their celebrations with the help of vaccines and booster shots, rapid home tests and mask-wearing in public.
 She planned a traditional Portuguese Christmas Eve dinner of baked cod.

+Brianna Sultan and her daughter Ava, 8, spent Friday in one of those long lines waiting for a test after they got word of another infection at school.

+“It’s a terrible way to be spending Christmas Eve,” Sultan said after more than two hours in line and as the chill deepened into the evening in New York City’s Harlem neighborhood.
+“It’s terrible that we can’t see our families because this COVID strain is coming back up again.”

-But holiday travel was dealt a blow when major airlines canceled hundreds of flights, in part because of staff shortages largely tied to omicron.
+Holiday travel was dealt a blow when major airlines canceled hundreds of flights amid staffing shortages largely tied to omicron.

+Sadia Reins arrived in New York City from Alexandria, Virginia, on Friday to be with with her 75-year-old mother.
+Reins said the two haven’t spent Christmas together in two years, and despite the risks in traveling during the outbreak, she couldn't bear to be apart from her mother again this year.

+“We’re going to cry,” she said, adding: “We talk on the phone all the time, but it’s not the same as looking at someone.”

 In Britain, where the coronavirus variant is ripping through the population, some houses of worship hoped to press on.